asialalala/TSP-ACO/README.md

 ## Description

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This repository contains an implementation of the Ant Colony Optimization (ACO) algorithm for solving the Traveling Salesman Problem (TSP).

 ## Folder Structure

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-  - `implementation`: the folder with implementation of the problem and the algorithm
+  - `implementation`: the folder with the implementation of the problem and the algorithm
   - `test`: the folder with unit tests for the implementation
 - `lib`: the folder to maintain dependencies